-Natural Science Methodis addresses the basic principles and skills as well as trends and issues for teaching Science to students in grades K-6. this course prepares students to teach from a constructivist perspective via open-ended inquiry.
+Natural Science Methods addresses the basic principles and skills as well as trends and issues for teaching science to students in grades K-6.
+This course prepares students to teach from a constructivist perspective via open-ended inquiry.
 Field experience is required.
+Prerequisite: Admittance into the education progam.